Fixation for $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics with frozen vertices: Introduction

 The question of fixation in the $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics was asked by Morris in \cite{Morris_preprint}, but even less is known about it than about fixation in the classical zero-temperature stochastic Ising model.
 The only work in this direction is that of Blanquicett \cite{Blanquicett2021}, which showed that for some two-dimensional critical update families, if sites are initially independently at $+$ with a probability close enough to 1, then almost surely all sites fixate at $+$.
 Obtaining results about fixation for all update families is expected to be even harder than for the classical zero-temperature stochastic Ising model.

 In this paper, we tackle a fixation problem which was solved for the zero-temperature stochastic Ising model and study it for the $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics.
-This question is that of fixation \emph{with frozen vertices}.
-A dynamics with frozen vertices is defined as follows.
+This question is that of fixation when there exists \emph{frozen vertices} which cannot change state. \begin{definition} The $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics with frozen vertices are continuous-time dynamics on $\{-,+\}^{\mathds{Z}^d}$, defined as follows.
 Let $\rho^+,\rho^-\geq0$ be so that $\rho^++\rho^-<1$.
-Sites of $\mathds{Z}^d$ will independently be frozen at $+$ with probability $\rho^+$, frozen at $-$ with probability $\rho^-$, and unfrozen with probability $1-\rho^+-\rho^-$.
-The initial states of the unfrozen sites are then defined according to a distribution $\mu$, which may depend on the choice of the frozen vertices.
-The dynamics is then run as explained above, with clocks and choices of update rules independent from the choice of frozen vertices and the initial states, with the difference that frozen vertices cannot change state and always remain in the state they are frozen at.
+The sites of $\mathds{Z}^d$ are independently \emph{frozen at $+$} with probability $\rho^+$, \emph{frozen at $-$} with probability $\rho^-$, and \emph{unfrozen} with probability $1-\rho^+-\rho^-$.
+The initial states of the unfrozen sites are defined according to a distribution $\mu$, which may depend on the choice of the frozen vertices.
+Independently from the choice of the frozen vertices and the initial states, independently for each $x\in\mathds{Z}^d$, we consider a Poisson point process with intensity 1, the \emph{clock} at $x$.
+When the clock at $x$ has a point at some $t$, we say the clock at $x$ \emph{rings at time $t$}.
+Frozen vertices always remain in the state they are frozen at, and the states of the unfrozen vertices evolve as follows. \begin{itemize} \item \emph{$\mathcal{U}$-Ising dynamics with frozen vertices:} for each $x \in \mathds{Z}^d$ unfrozen, when the clock at $x$ rings, if there exists $X \in \mathcal{U}$ so that all sites in $x+X$ have the state opposite to the state of $x$, then $x$ flips its state to agree with them; otherwise, nothing happens. \item \emph{$\mathcal{U}$-voter dynamics with frozen vertices:} for each $x \in \mathds{Z}^d$ unfrozen, when the clock at $x$ rings, an update rule $X \in \mathcal{U}$ is chosen uniformly at random, independently from everything else.
+If all sites in $x+X$ are in the same state and disagree with the state of $x$, $x$ changes its state to agree with them, otherwise nothing happens. \end{itemize} For both dynamics, we denote by $\mathds{P}$ the joint law of the frozen vertices, initial states, clock rings, and choices of update rules (in the $\mathcal{U}$-voter case).
+In the following, ``almost surely'' will always mean ``almost surely with respect to $\mathds{P}$''. \end{definition} The fact that these dynamics are well defined is not obvious, but is classical, and one can use the arguments in part 4.3 of \cite{Swart2017} to prove it.
+Given the frozen vertices, both $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics with frozen vertices are Markov.